 1. Positive Distraction

-2. Not Too Much Attention to the behavior
+2. Don’t Give It Too Much Attention

-3. Distraction for You
+3. Distraction for Yourself

 4. Catch It On Video For a Fun Memory